Larries: Ideology

-Justification for beliefs

-Styles and Tomlinson's decreased interaction over the years has caused conspiracy theorist fans to view themselves as "mouthpieces" for the two men.
+Styles and Tomlinson's decreased interaction over the years has caused conspiracy-theorist fans to view themselves as "mouthpieces" for the two men.

 Kaitlyn Tiffany, author and Directioner, states that "...
-[Larries] would often kind of accuse other fans of being homophobic if they didn’t support Larry Stylinson. [...]
+[Larries] would often kind of accuse other fans of being homophobic if they didn't support Larry Stylinson. [...]
 Anti-Larries would often dwell on Larries and try to pick apart their logic and shout them down in a way that was maybe unnecessary.
 It became a huge distraction."
 She also says that non-Larry Directioners dislike media coverage that made the Larries something of the public face of the fandom.

-Queering the fangirl

-As of 2022, Larries are generally women around 20.
+As of 2022, Larries are generally young women around the age of 20.
 Academics Clare Southerton and Hannah McCann say:Larries have been portrayed largely as a bizarre expression of the wider Directioner fandom, an inexplicable post-truth variation of the hysterical fangirl. [...]
 Larries reveal complex forms of desire that appear to belong more to the collective-the desiring community-than to the individual.
 Queering the figure of the fangirl, we find that far from simply lusting after their boyband idols, Larries desire desire itself.
-While fake news framings are concerned with getting to "truth," they often miss the overarching sociopolitical paradigms [...]
+While fake news framings are concerned with getting to "truth", they often miss the overarching sociopolitical paradigms [...]
 The ultimate lesson from the Larry fandom is not proof of whether Larry is real, but rather, the creation of a space for the queerness of Larry to be real, whether really real, or not.
-They also comment on the fan-group's complex relation to slash fiction and queerbaiting.
+They also comment on the fan group's complex relation to slash fiction and queerbaiting.